ezraroi/Human-AI-Collab/output/manuscript_sections.md

 ### C. The "As-If Body Loop" as the Cognitive Bridge
 You propose a novel, specific neurobiological hypothesis for how the embodied and symbolic realms connect in the context of digital interaction:
-- The hypothesis that the "As-If Body Loop" (the brain simulating body states without physical action) is the precise mechanism by which Channel 2 symbolic input (reading AI text) recruits Channel 1 sensorimotor/interoceptive evaluation (felt sense) is a key insight of your synthesis.
+- The hypothesis that the "As-If Body Loop" (the brain simulating body states without physical action) is a plausible SMH-compatible mechanism by which Channel 2 symbolic input (e.g., reading AI text) can evoke anticipatory somatic-marker signals, potentially supporting embodied responsiveness (compatible with Felt Sense without equating the two), is a key hypothesis of your synthesis..
 - This mechanism is an attempt to address the need for understanding the cognitive mechanisms mediating interactions between biological memory and external memory, and how disembodied text (like AI output) can still produce embodied knowing.

 In summary, you are not simply repeating existing theory.
 You have constructed an integrated, mechanistic framework that marries the emotional processing demanded by psychoanalysis (Alpha Function), the social development required by Vygotsky (Channel 2/ZPD), and the physical grounding insisted upon by embodied theory (Channel 1/Felt Sense), and then demonstrated how modern tools (AI/Journal) fit into this system to achieve transformative dialogue.